joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ## Story Points get abused?

 Oh yes they can and they do.
 Story points can go from a seemingly inconsequential, harmless exercise to a dangerous black hole that threatens the sanity of any team.
-Let me give some examples of estimate abuse that I know has happened in the real world.
+Seen the below happen?
+I have, in the real world too.

 * Managers who ask the team to estimate 6+ months worth of stories.
 "Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
 * A Dollar per Point formula has been made to calculate cost per story.
 "A point roughly takes this much time, time = money, WHAM".  *Those made up numbers are now used in a complicated budget?*